-You are eligible to apply for this loan at a school that participates in the Nursing Student Loan program if you are:
+You are eligible to apply for this loan if you meet the following conditions:

 - a citizen, national or lawful permanent resident of the United States or the District of Columbia, the Commonwealths of Puerto Rico or the Marianas Islands, the Virgin Islands, Guam, the American Samoa, the Trust Territory of the Pacific Islands, the Republic of Palau, the Republic of the Marshall Islands and the Federated State of Micronesia